euro-kim/nowcast/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](https://github.com/euro-kim/nowcast/pulls)

-## Project Overview
+## Overview
 This is a source code containg simple code to predict economic variables with web traffic data.

-### Included Models
+**Included Models**
-Casual Inference: VAR
+Casual Inference: VAR <br />
-Forecasting Models: Linear Model, VAR, LSTM, GRU
+Forecasting Models: Linear Model, VAR, LSTM, GRU <br />

-### Use
+**Use**
-By default, the data contains monthly CPI, PPI, employment data from South Korea, ranging from 2010.01 to 2025.03.
+By default, the data contains monthly CPI, PPI, employment data from South Korea, ranging from 2010.01 to 2025.03. <br />
-By default, the data contains google trends data for keyword 물가 and inflation in South Korea, ranging from 2010.01 to 2025.03.
+By default, the data contains google trends data for keyword '물가' and inflation in South Korea, ranging from 2010.01 to 2025.03. <br />
-To add , add the data in json format in folder at assets/data.json
+To add , add the data in json format in folder at assets/data.json <br />

 ## Getting Started